Fertility Snapshot at ORH

 How Much Does it Cost?

 We are pleased to offer our comprehensive assessment at a large cash discount of $249.
-This is up to hundreds of dollars cheaper than what other clinics offer.
+Note: We do not run this through insurance because they would make us charge twice as much.
+Our Fertility Snapshot is up to hundreds of dollars cheaper than what other clinics offer.
 We want to make this test accessible to woman of all ages so they can better plan for their future.

 How to Schedule?